markokocic/rn-native-base-example-todo/Readme.md

 This project is a step by step example how to start `react-native` project using Clojurescript, `shadow-cljs` and r`eagent` libraries.
-It aslo uses `native-base` as react-native component library.
+It also uses `native-base` as react-native component library.

 # Setup Instructions

 ## Step 0 - Install prerequisites
 Have installed `nodejs`, `npm` and `yarn`.

-## Step 1 - Create a barebone react-native project
+## Step 1 - Create a bare bone react-native project
 ```
 npx react-native init RnNativeBaseExampleTodo
 ```